Making salaries visible in job ads: From taboo to a coming reality

 The topic of salary transparency has become especially relevant in recent years.
 The question of whether employers should state the salary in job postings sparks lively debates — both among candidates and businesses.

 When browsing different job ads, we often come across offers such as “dynamic work environment”, “flexible working hours”, “work in a motivated team of professionals.”
-All of that sounds great, but what’s missing is information about one of the most important things for candidates when deciding whether to apply – the pay.
-Employers use phrases like “competitive compensation” or “salary based on experience and qualifications.”
-But the market is gradually changing and not only in our country.
-In Bulgaria, such ads are very common, but the topic is by no means only local.
-Right now, this is a discussion many other countries are also involved in: Should salaries be visible directly in job postings?
-There are arguments on both sides:
+All of that sounds great, but what’s missing is information about one of the most important things for candidates when deciding whether to apply — the pay.

-Arguments in favor of salary transparency:
+Arguments in favor of salary transparency

 • Faster hiring process — ads with salary information attract more applications and make HR teams’ work easier.

-Arguments against salary transparency:
+Arguments against salary transparency

 • Competitive concerns — employers worry that competitors might use this information to “poach” talent or adjust their own offers.